Beekasha/ReactReduxMovie-Frontend/README.md

 Start a server on by using `rails s`.
 After the backend server is running, continue on with the frontend.

+Install all dependencies with 'npm i'.
+Then, start frontend with 'npm s'.

 ![](demo.gif)

 ## Available Scripts